Havana, Cuba: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and L. It's important that you get the correct kind.
-Many adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A, B, C and L. Ensure that you find the correct type.
+The majority of adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 • Travel pillow